-Once soybeans are skinless, add them to a food processor or blender with 8 cups of water.
+Add the soaked Laura® soybeans to a food processor or blender with 8 cups of water.
 If your food processor is relatively small, feel free to take this in two batches.

 Making homemade soy milk is a cost-effective, fun means of enjoying your favorite alternative milk.
 Soy milk gives all drinkers a chance to maintain heart and immune health.